ufs-community/UFS_UTILS/.github/PULL_REQUEST_TEMPLATE.md

 - Use the "Preview" tab to see what your PR will look like when you hit "Create pull request"

-## --- Delete this line and those above before hitting "Create pull request" ---
+## -- Delete this line and those above before hitting "Create pull request" --

 ## DESCRIPTION OF CHANGES:
 One or more paragraphs describing the problem, solution, and required changes.

 ## TESTS CONDUCTED:
 The tests below must be conducted before merging.
+Contact a repository manager if you need assistance.

 - [ ] Compile branch on all Tier 1 machines using Intel (Orion, Jet, Hera and WCOSS2).
+- [ ] Compile branch on Hera using GNU.
+- [ ] Compile branch in 'Debug' mode on WCOSS2.
+- [ ] Run unit tests locally on any Tier 1 machine.
+- [ ] Run relevant consistency tests locally on all Tier 1 machine.

+Describe any additional tests performed.

 ## DEPENDENCIES:
 Add any links to pending PRs that are required prior to merging this PR.
 For example: